jaf7C7/acc/README.md

 +2.03
 ```

-*Acc* can report transactions from a specific date or range of dates:
+`acc` can report transactions from a specific date or range of dates:

 Use the sample data file included in this project:
 ```